Here are 8 players you should add to your Euro 2020 fantasy football this week

 Thomas Meunier – Defender, Belgium (€5.7m)

-One of the most attacking full backs in the competition, the Dortmund favourite notched his eighth international goal against Russia and is likely to be given freedom to get forward in their last 16 clash again.
+One of the most attacking full backs in the competition, the Dortmund favourite notched his eighth international goal against Russia and is likely to be given freedom to get forward in their quarter final clash against Italy.

 Expect clean sheets and the possibly of more goals and assists.